 Katharina ran a series of drawing and printmaking exercises inspired by British wildlife with a class at St Barnabas school.
 The artwork produced by the pupils was then transcribed and recreated into a design for the path and road.
 The design was trialled in chalk spray on the path to get community feedback and engage the pupils in a stencilling workshop.

-The final design will be laid down in thermoplastic vinyl in early 2017.
+The final design will be laid down in thermoplastic vinyl in 2018.

 Wildlife Illustration Workshop for Festival of Nature

 Katharina ran the arts workshops in Royal Victoria Park in Bath, as part of a celebration of the natural world.

 Enlightened Fabric Printing

 Katharina ran two arts workshops for Bristol Energy Hub during half term.
 The arts workshops taught participants to print a repeating energy saving lightbulb pattern onto a tea towel, from which they also learnt the percentage of energy saved by each bulb compared to an incandescent light bulb.